Algae: what kind you have and how to fix it

 Looks like: Long (2-10 cm) soft green filaments, often tangled in clumps on plants, hardscape, and substrate.
 Easy to pull out by hand or wind around a toothbrush.

 Cause: Excess light relative to nutrients or CO2.
 Very common in new tanks with strong lights and not enough plant mass to compete for nutrients.
-Also appears in established tanks during nutrient imbalances, particularly when iron is dosed without matching macronutrient levels.
+Also shows up in established tanks during nutrient imbalances, particularly when iron is dosed without matching macronutrient levels.

 Green water

-Cause: A combination of excess light, excess dissolved nutrients (usually ammonia or ammonium from a new or disrupted nitrogen cycle), and no competition from plants.
-Very common in new tanks and after a major tank disturbance (filter cleaning, substrate disturbance, medication that killed the bacterial colony).
+Cause: A combination of excess light, surplus dissolved nutrients (often ammonia or ammonium from a new or disrupted nitrogen cycle), and no competition from plants.
+Very common in new tanks and after a major disturbance (filter cleaning, substrate stirring, a medication that killed the bacterial colony).

-Fix: A UV sterilizer is the fast fix.
-An inline UV unit on the canister filter return kills the free-floating algae in 3-5 days.
-Without UV: massive water changes (80-90%) daily for a week dilute the algae faster than it can reproduce.
-Blackout (no light for 4-5 days, tank fully covered) also works but stresses plants.
-Daphnia eat green water algae and can clear a tank in days, but most fish eat the daphnia before the daphnia eat the algae.
+Fix: A UV sterilizer is the fast route.
+An inline UV unit on the canister return clears the free-floating algae in a few days.
+Without UV, large daily water changes for a week dilute the algae faster than it reproduces.
+A blackout (no light for several days, tank fully covered) also works but stresses plants.
+Daphnia eat green-water algae and can clear a tank quickly, though most fish eat the daphnia before the daphnia eat the algae.

 Brown diatoms